CapMorningStar/cat-classifier/README.md

 # Cat Classifier

-This project is a deep learning image classification project that classifies images as **cat** or **not cat** using TensorFlow/Keras.
+A TensorFlow/Keras image classification project that predicts whether an image is a **cat** or **not cat**.

-## Project Overview
+## Overview

-The goal of this project is to build a convolutional neural network (CNN) model that can learn image patterns and predict whether a given image contains a cat or not.
-This project is useful for practicing computer vision, image preprocessing, model training, validation, and single-image prediction.
+This project uses a Convolutional Neural Network (CNN) to learn visual patterns from labeled images and perform binary image classification.
+It was built as a computer vision practice project to strengthen skills in deep learning, image preprocessing, model training, validation, and prediction.

 ## Features

 - Binary image classification: **cat** vs **not cat**
-- Image preprocessing and dataset loading
+- Image preprocessing and loading
-- CNN-based deep learning model
-- Model training and validation
+- CNN model training and validation
-- Single image prediction
+- Single-image prediction
-- Saved trained model for later use
+- Clean GitHub structure without large dataset files

 ## Project Structure